 ProTip™: In the future try to prevent use of die() or exit() in --SKIPIF-- sections of PHPT tests, and use echo or similar instead, so PHPUnit can run your --SKIPIF-- code in the main process.
 In case you are not sure whether PHPUnit is starting subprocesses, try running your test with --debug, and watch for the newly added Child Process Started, Child Process Finished events.

-I did just that in antecedent/patchwork to utilize this new capability.
+I did just that in antecedent/patchwork and symfony/symfony to utilize this new capability.

 Support my open source work